TBMoonwalker/3cqsbot/README.md

 ```
 When running for the first time, you will be asked for your Telegram phonenumber and you will get a code you have to insert!

+## You don't get the code
+Some users had to put spaces in the phone number.
+It seems the number has to be the same format as in Telegram.
+For example type in your telephone number as `+XXX XXX XXX XXX` to receive the code.

 # Docker
 ## Create the docker image
 ```